analyseether/ether_sql/docs/guides/quickstart.rst

   ether_sql=# SELECT max(block_number) from blocks;

-More sample sql examples and their results are available in `sql examples <basic-sql>`_.
+More sample sql examples and their results are available in `sql examples <basic-sql.html>`_.
-TO know more details about the different tables and their columns refer to `sql table api docs <../api/models>`_.
+TO know more details about the different tables and their columns refer to `sql table api docs <../api/models.html>`_.